-- 9.39.
+9.39.
 When special tests or experiments which are not included in the surveillance programme or which are not performed frequently are considered necessary, these tests or experiments should be justified.
-A special procedure for each test should be prepared and subjected to an independent review and assessment by qualified persons other than the originator of the proposal, in order to ensure that neither the operational limits and conditions nor the design basis will be violated and that no unsafe conditions will arise. - the tests, but plant management should have the ultimate responsibility for deciding whether or not a test should proceed.
+A special procedure for each test should be prepared and subjected to an independent review and assessment by qualified persons other than the originator of the proposal, in order to ensure that neither the operational limits and conditions nor the design basis will be violated and that no unsafe conditions will arise.

+9.40.
+These special procedures should specify responsibilities for the conduct of the tests, but plant management should have the ultimate responsibility for deciding whether or not a test should proceed.
 The operating personnel should comply with standing orders to bring the plant back into safe conditions if an unplanned violation of the operational limits and conditions is observed or foreseen, and an appropriate briefing on this subject should be held before such a test or experiment is performed.
 More information on the control of special tests and the other non-routine activities can be found in the Ref.[9].